mavens-group/mavens-group.github.io/content/research/_index.md

 are able to conduct an in-depth analysis of the fundamental properties of matter, including the atomic-level electronic structure, energies, and thermodynamics of substances.

-We employ the accuracy of Density Functional Theory (DFT) to forecast the behavior of materials under various circumstances, whereas Monte Carlo (MC) simulations provide a statistical perspective on the intricate interaction of variables in complex systems.
+We employ the accuracy of Density Functional Theory (DFT) to forecast the behaviour of materials under various circumstances, whereas Monte Carlo (MC) simulations provide a statistical perspective on the intricate interaction of variables in complex systems.
 By harnessing this capability, we explore the domain of disorder effects and unveil labyrinthine pathways to materials possessing